vskbellala/vskbellala.github.io/README.md

 ## Todo
 - Add CV (link already exists)
-- Modify other themes in the template
-  - currently missing extra css effects and colors
-  - might not be necessary, as my duotone theme is working really well.
 - Add more links.
 I am not sure what to add.
 - clean up code/directory (in progress)